 A separate policy is held but our staff are aware at no times should their own personal cameras/smart phones be used in recording children or young people in this school.

-The school will ensure that they get parental permission to take photographs of children for media, website and other school purposes.
+St Day and Carharrack will ensure that they get parental permission to take photographs of children for media, website and other school purposes.